Coarse-median preserving automorphisms: Preliminaries.

 \begin{defn} Let $(X,[\mu])$ be a coarse median space.
 A subset $A\cu X$ is \emph{quasi-convex} if there exists $R\geq 0$ such that $\mu(A\x A\x X)\cu\mc{N}_R(A)$. \end{defn}

 This notion is clearly independent of the chosen representative $\mu$ of the structure $[\mu]$.
-Moreover, by part~(3) of Definition~\ref{coarse median space defn}, if subsets $A$ and $B$ have finite Hausdorff distance, then $A$ is quasi-convex if and only if $B$ is.
+Moreover, by Definition~\ref{coarse median space defn}(3), if subsets $A$ and $B$ have finite Hausdorff distance, then $A$ is quasi-convex if and only if $B$ is.